 With wastewater and stormwater governance established under the purview of the Halifax Water Board and the Nova Scotia Utility and Review Board, the focus of Halifax Water is to improve asset management, secure stable funding, and meet Provincial and Federal regulatory requirements.
 The 2007 merger provided a sound framework to deliver water, wastewater and stormwater services in an integrated, cost effective, and environmentally sound manner.
 To that end, significant investments have and will continue to be made in these critical services for the betterment of the customers we serve and the environment we protect.

-In 1945, the Halifax Regional Water Commission was given a mandate to operate and maintain the water supply system in Halifax after it was ravaged by the demands of two world wars and the neglect of the Great Depression.
-Of particular note, the system had a serious wastage problem, with 50 per cent of the water never reaching customers taps (leaking pipes were the culprit) and fire flows were a critical concern.
+Halifax Water is a “One Water” utility with a long and proud history of innovation, adoption of best practices, and a focus on customer service and environmental protection.
+In 1945, the Halifax Public Service Commission was given a mandate to operate and maintain the water supply system in Halifax after it was ravaged by the demands of two world wars and the neglect of the Great Depression.
+The system had a serious wastage problem, with 50 per cent of the water never reaching customers taps (leaking pipes were the culprit) and fire flows were a critical concern.
+The insurance industry prompted the provincial government to take action, and the Halifax Public Service Commission was created – a regulated water utility that purchased the assets from the then City of Halifax.

-In 1996, the Commission expanded its mandate through municipal amalgamation, which saw the water utility assets of the City of Dartmouth and Halifax County Municipality transferred to the Halifax Regional Water Commission.
+In 1996, the Commission expanded its mandate through municipal amalgamation, and became the Halifax Regional Water Commission (Halifax Water), which saw the water utility assets of the City of Dartmouth and Halifax County transferred to Halifax Water.
 Through adoption of international best practices, the utility again tackled water wastage and is now recognized as a world leader in water loss control.
 As a result of this and other milestones, like the construction of the Lake Major Water Supply Plant, the water supply system has been transformed into a modern, efficient, and financially sound structure providing high quality water and service to the residents of Halifax municipality.

-On August 1, 2007, Halifax Water expanded its mandate once again as Halifax municipality transferred its wastewater and stormwater assets to the utility with the approval of the Nova Scotia Utility and Review Board.
+Recognizing this history of innovation, on August 1, 2007, Halifax Water expanded its mandate when Halifax Regional Council transferred its wastewater and stormwater assets to the utility with the approval of the Nova Scotia Utility and Review Board and became the first regulated water, wastewater and stormwater utility in Canada.
+With this, Halifax Water became a “One Water” utility with responsibility from the source to the tap and back to the source again.
+A full water cycle approach.

-With wastewater and stormwater governance established under the purview of the Halifax Water Board and the Nova Scotia Utility and Review Board, Halifax Water will focus on the renewal of aging infrastructure, meet new Federal wastewater regulations, and position the utility for service and growth.
+With wastewater and stormwater governance established under the purview of the Halifax Water Board and the Nova Scotia Utility and Review Board, Halifax Water is focused on renewal of aging infrastructure, meeting environmental regulations, positioning the utility for growth and service, and staying on the forefront of utility technology and innovation.
 The utility is in an excellent position to deliver water, wastewater and stormwater services in an integrated, cost effective, and environmentally sound manner.

 Please feel free to contact our office through this website or other media, and we will be sure to respond in a timely and professional manner.